Subpixel rendering

-Subpixel rendering is a way to increase the apparent resolution of a computer's display.
-It takes advantage of the fact that each pixel on a color liquid crystal display (LCD) or similar is actually composed of individual red, green, and blue subpixels with different locations, so that the color also causes the image to shift in space.
+Subpixel rendering is a method used to increase the effective resolution of a color display device.
+It utilizes the composition of each pixel, which consists of three subpixels of which are red, green, and blue that can each be individually addressable on the display matrix.

-Background

-A single pixel on a color subpixelated display is made of several color primaries, typically three colored elements—ordered (on various displays) either as blue, green, and red (BGR), or as red, green, and blue (RGB).
-Some displays have more than three primaries, often called MultiPrimary, such as the combination of red, green, blue, and yellow (RGBY), or red, green, blue and white (RGBW), or even red, green, blue, yellow, and cyan (RGBYC).

-These pixel components, sometimes called subpixels, appear as a single color to the human eye because of blurring by the optics and spatial integration by nerve cells in the eye.
-The components are easily visible, however, when viewed with a small magnifying glass, such as a loupe.
-Over a certain resolution threshold the colors in the subpixels are not visible, but the relative intensity of the components shifts the apparent position or orientation of a line.

-Subpixel rendering is better suited to some display technologies than others.
-The technique should have good application to organic light emitting diodes (OLED) and other display technologies that organize pixels the same way as LCDs.
-In a CRT it would require the designer to know precisely where each pixel hits the display's aperture grille, alignment variations that are part of the production process, and variation in the beam steering electronics, make this virtually impossible.
+Subpixel rendering is primarily used for text rendering on standard DPI displays.

+Despite the inherent color anomalies, it can also be used to render general graphics.

-History and patents
+History

 The origin of subpixel rendering as used today remains controversial.
-Apple, then IBM, and finally Microsoft patented various implementations with certain technical differences owing to the different purposes their technologies were intended for.
+Apple Inc., IBM, and Microsoft patented various implementations with certain technical differences owing to the different purposes their technologies were intended for.

-Microsoft has several patents in the United States on subpixel rendering technology for text rendering on RGB Stripe layouts.
-The patents 6,219,025, 6,239,783, 6,307,566, 6,225,973, 6,243,070, 6,393,145, 6,421,054, 6,282,327, 6,624,828 were filed between October 7, 1998, and October 7, 1999, thus should expire on October 7, 2019.
-Analysis by FreeType of the patent indicates that the idea of subpixel rendering is not covered by the patent, but the actual filter used as a last step to balance the color is.
+Microsoft had several patents in the United States on subpixel rendering technology for text rendering on RGB Stripe layouts.
+The patents 6,219,025; 6,239,783; 6,307,566; 6,225,973; 6,243,070; 6,393,145; 6,421,054; 6,282,327; and 6,624,828 were filed between October 7, 1998, and October 7, 1999, and expired on July 30, 2019.
+Analysis of the patent by FreeType indicates that the idea of subpixel rendering is not covered by the patent, but by the actual filter used as a last step to balance the color.
 Microsoft's patent describes the smallest filter possible that distributes each subpixel value to an equal amount of R,G, and B pixels.
 Any other filter will either be blurrier or will introduce color artifacts.

 Apple was able to use it in Mac OS X due to a patent cross-licensing agreement.

+Characteristics

+A single pixel on a color display is made of several subpixels, typically three arranged left-to-right as red, green, and blue (RGB).
+The components are easily visible when viewed with a small magnifying glass, such as a loupe.
+These pixel components appear as a single color to the human eye because of blurring by optics and spatial integration by nerve cells in the eye.
+However, the eye is much more sensitive to the location.
+Therefore, turning on the G and B of one pixel and the R of the next pixel to the right will produce a white dot, but it will appear to be 1/3 of a pixel to the right of the white dot that would be seen from the RGB of only the first pixel.
+Subpixel rendering takes advantage of this to provide three times the horizontal resolution of the rendered image, though it has to blur this image to produce the correct color by ensuring the same amount of red, green, and blue are turned on as when no subpixel rendering is being done.